chenghungpan/talent-recomm-bertopic/README.md

-# Background (The First BERTopic Talent Recommendation System)
+# The First BERTopic Talent Recommendation System

 This Talent Recommendation System is based on BERTopic (https://github.com/MaartenGr/BERTopic) and adapted to add new recommendation engine.
 In total, there are about 220,000 talent experiences in the dataset (talents_total.csv) And another Talent Training System has pre-trained a model (talent_sage_model), and two artifacts (talent_sage_topics and talent_sage_probs.npy).
 All these three files have been encapuslated into model.tar.gz and can be downloaded from the attached Google Dirve link.